blukatdevelopment/UnchainedWorldsOld/basic_edition_player_handbook.md

 6. Charm: Target makes WIS save or regards you as a close friend for 1 hour.
 7. Blink Step: You disappear and reappear up to 60ft away to a point you can see.
 8. Cloud of daggers: You create a 10ft cube full of flying magical daggers for 1 minute.
 Any target inside takes 2d6 damage per turn.
-9. Enlarge/reduce: One target or item doubles or halves in size for 1 hour.
+9. Enlarge/reduce: One target or item you can see doubles or halves in size for 1 hour.
 10. Cloud form: You become a cloud for 1 hour, and may move through any gaps.

 ##### Spells(level 5 minimum)